-Net cash provided by operating activities was \$891 million for the six months ended July 1, 2017 compared to \$2.1 billion for the six months ended July 3, 2016.
-The decrease in cash provided by operating activities was primarily driven by the timing of payments related to customer promotional activities, income taxes, and employee bonuses, as well as increased inventory costs, primarily driven by higher key commodity costs in the U.S. Additionally, we had lower cash inflows from our accounts receivable securitization and factoring programs associated with our decision to reduce cash consideration limits by \$300 million.
-These changes were partially offset by lower pension contributions in the current year.
+Net cash used for operating activities was \$178 million for the six months ended July 1, 2017 compared to net cash provided by operating activities of \$899 million for the six months ended July 3, 2016.
+The change was primarily driven by the timing of payments related to customer promotional activities, income taxes, and employee bonuses, lower collections on trade receivables as more were non-cash exchanged for sold receivables, and increased inventory costs, primarily driven by higher key commodity costs in the U.S. These changes were partially offset by lower pension contributions in the current year.